 Daring greatly is not about winning or losing.
 It’s about courage.
 In a world where scarcity and shame dominate and feeling afraid has become second nature, Molly Bloom engages the world in a way that inspires me to be a little bit braver in creating my own story.

-That’s the best thing we can do for one another — owning our story to show others the infinite light within us.
+That’s the best thing we can do for one another — owning our story and shining a light on people in darkness.

 “It is not the critic who counts; not the man who points out how the strong man stumbles, or where the doer of deeds could have done them better.
 The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood… and who at the worst, if he fails, at least fails while daring greatly, so that his place shall never be with those cold and timid souls who neither know victory nor defeat.” ― Theodore Roosevelt